brainhubeu/react-permissible/docs/usage/hoc.md

 * `RestrictedComponent`: a component to render
 * `userPermissions`: an array of permissions set for current user
-* `requiredPermissions`: an array of required permissions There are also optional props available:
+* `requiredPermissions`: an array of required permissions

-* `oneperm`: boolean determining that only one of required permissions will be necessary instead of requiring all passed permissions (default)
+* `oneperm`: boolean determining that only one of required permissions will be necessary instead of requiring all passed permissions (optional)
-* `renderOtherwise`: another component to be rendered if the permissions do not match (the user isn't permitted).